Otto Roth: Downfall and Hungarian Soviet interval

+Arrests and political hiatus

 All of Roth's plans for the Banat were vetoed by the French Ambassador to Yugoslavia, Louis Gabriel de Fontenay, who was especially derisive of Roth's claim that Banat Romanians also favored independence.
 Following Romanian complaints about his dealings with Roth, Farret was recalled to France.
 From May 1919, the Romanian Army began moving into the eastern Banat.
 The following weeks saw Romanian troops moving into Hungary-proper; Roth moved back into Hungarian-controlled territory, first in Szeged, and then in Budapest.
 The Soviet government was toppled by the Romanians that August, eventually giving way to a conservative republic.
 Roth was hiding with one of his relatives on Aradi Street 22, Terézváros, where he was arrested on 8 February 1920.
 He was in custody during the proclamation of a Hungarian Regency under Miklós Horthy.
 In early May 1920, the socialist magazine Előre alleged that Roth was a victim of the White Terror.
 With a royal prosecutor taking over the investigation in Budapest, Roth proved that he had not been involved in any acts relating to the previous Red Terror, and was released from prison by 15 May.
 By August 1920, the former Commissioner had returned to Timișoara—where he was again taken prisoner, this time by Romania.

 During this interval, the Banat was effectively partitioned between Yugoslavia and Romania, with Timișoara going to the latter.
 Constantin Argetoianu, who served as Minister of Internal Affairs, publicly accused Roth of maintaining a seditious correspondence with Budapest, and announced that its publication would uncover a ring of Hungarian irredentists in the Banat.
 This group, Argetoianu claimed, had been instructed to canvass votes for the Socialist Party of Romania.
 As argued by Brînzeu, Roth's release came once he formally promised to Artur Văitoianu, the Prime Minister of Romania, that he would not engage in any form of politics; this version is also credited by Amerikai Magyar Népszava: "Dr Ottó Róth was briefly imprisoned by a Romanian military tribunal, but after promising to withdraw from politics, he was released by [...] a former Austro-Hungarian staff colonel, Gheorghe Domășneanu."